CrisGiacomazzi/Indigenous-Health-Access/README.md

 # Results

-* There was increase in 10% in HQL score after the program
+* There was increase in 10% in HQL score after the program in general
-* The number of visits and costs in ER decrease
+* The number of visits and costs in ER decrease in general (15%)
-* Complains about racism crecreased decreased
+* Complains about racism decreased in general (10%)
-* The use of cultural and traditional methods increased
+* The use of cultural and traditional methods increased (10% both)
-* The health literacy is slightly higher for the group who does not identify racism after the pilot program.
-* Number of visits before and after the pilot program are negatively and strongly related with racism
-* Costs are inversely related with racism in this simulation
+* Costs are inversely related with racism in this simulation - *Episodes of racism are linked to high-cost care and this pattern that existed even before the pilot program.*

 # Project Plan
 To ensure the feasibility of the project, a pilot program will be developed.